 The missions were designated a World Heritage site in 2003 due to the cultural and artistic value of their New-Spanish baroque facades.
 They’re easily among the most beautiful things to see in Queretaro.

-As they’re outside of the city, if you don’t have a car, then the best way to see them is with a tour.
+As they’re outside of the city, if you don’t have a car, then the best way to see them is with a tour, which you can book in Queretero.
 There are so many fun activities in Sierra Gorda Biosphere Reserve, including hiking, mountain biking, and caving.
-You can do all three on this tour.

 Whether it’s colonial architecture, monuments, or lurid legends, the center of Queretaro is jam-packed with history.